Rufflewind/_urandom/angular-momentum-diagrams/help.md

 This tool is very much a work in progress.
-Beware of incomplete features, bugs, clunky UX etc.
+Beware of incomplete features, bugs, clunky UX etc.  If something breaks, you can hit the [Back] button of your browser to revert to a previous state.

 There is no support for mobile platforms, sorry.
 You need a relatively modern browser (no IE) and a working mouse with a scroll-wheel button (middle button).

-Features not yet available:
-- Editing the tableau information (transporting j and lines over deltas)

 Layout
 ======